 Once you’ve made the short crossing, Sandbanks is yours to explore, with sailing pursuits, fishing trips and mountain biking excursions all proving popular ways to spend an afternoon.
 For garden lovers, the beautiful Compton Acres provides 10 acres of subtropical paradise, with five ornamental gardens making it a tranquil place to visit year round.

-Sit down for a seafood supper at Shell Bay
+Sit down for supper at Shell Bay

 After a blissful afternoon spent on Sandbanks, retreat to Shell Bay for a spot of dinner with a view.
 Sparkling along the sea edge in the idyllic Isle of Purbeck, Shell Bay Restaurant and Bistro is home to a tempting menu of vegetarian dishes and locally sourced fruits de la mer.